wai12/bravo-kernel.github.io/source/_posts/2015-10-11-setting-up-hexo-on-windows.md

 ## Re-installing hexo

-For those re-installing Hexo and using an existing hexo blog repository:
+For those re-installing Hexo from an existing hexo blog repository:

-- do NOT create the directory described step 1 but checkout your blog repo instead
+1. do NOT create the directory described step 1 but checkout your blog repo instead
-- cd into your repo directory and git checkout the `source` branch
+2. cd into your repo directory and git checkout the `source` branch
-- then simply follow the exact same steps (starting from 2) but SKIP the ``hexo init`` command
+3. continue with step 2 below but SKIP the ``hexo init`` command

 ## Installing hexo